 Throughout the course, pupils will ponder questions such as ‘why people commit crime’, ‘whether there is an ideal family structure’ and try to determine ‘what the reasons are for differences in the performances of pupils from different backgrounds’.
-They will also examine the role and functions of institutions in our society through the perspective of Functionalism, Marxism & Feminism.
+They will also examine the role and functions of institutions in our society through the perspective of Functionalism, Marxism, Feminism and Postmodernism.

 Grouping and Setting